Carol Ferris: Return

 The Star Sapphire crystal briefly possesses Carol, before detecting that Hal Jordan had feelings for his fellow pilot, Jillian "Cowgirl" Pearlman, and leaves Carol's body.
 She and Hal work together to free Cowgirl from the crystal.
 Knowing that she still loves Hal and that it is not fair to her husband, she files for divorce.

-The Star Sapphires, sensing the heartache Carol has been carrying over Hal (Hal quit because he could not be near her without wanting to be with her and Carol does not date employees), send a violet power ring to her, transforming her into one of their number.
+The Star Sapphires, sensing the heartache Carol has been carrying over Hal (Hal quit because he could not be near her without wanting to be with her and Carol does not date employees), chose her to become the first human member of the Star Sapphire Corps.
 She is seen wearing her original Star Sapphire costume, reciting the Corps' oath along with various other members of the Star Sapphires.

 The Blackest Night: Tales of the Corps miniseries reveals the exchange between Carol and the violet ring sent to her.
 The ring says that all those chosen to wield the violet light must accept it willingly (this appears to overcome the controlling aspect of the violet light).
 It also tells Carol that she has a hole in her heart, as she has continually put aside her own happiness for the benefit of others.
-Because she is capable of doing this, Carol could become the most powerful Star Sapphire in the universe.
-The Zamarons recognized this and sent Carol the ring with the intention of having her lead the Star Sapphire army into battle alongside the Green Lantern Corps.
+Because she is capable of doing this, Carol could become the most powerful Star Sapphire in the universe and is therefore the ideal choice to leads them.
 Carol refuses to accept the ring, which shows her a vision of the War of Light and indicates that Hal Jordan will not survive.
 It tells her that by accepting the ring, she can save him.
 Still having feelings for Hal, Carol accepts and is called back to Zamaron by Queen Aga'po.
 Carol's army awaits to defend the planet from the approaching Sinestro Corps.